jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

   concluding an "ideal" solution, so reserve time for technical decisions but move on before you reach analysis paralysis.
 Be more inclined to merge code instead of focussing on punching holes in the implementation.
-- Keep pull requests small
-- Foster a positive feedback culture:
-    - give feedback about the code, not the author
-    - pick your battles
-    - accept that there are multiple correct solutions to a problem you're in the same boat
-    - PR authors are humans with feelings
-    - Use the "Yes, and ..." technique to keep an innovative atmosphere.
-It's ungracious to dismiss fresh and fragile ideas in a draft PR stage.
-    - Keep feedback balanced with positive comments.
-- Use CI effectively: automate quality checks allowing reviewers to focus on more important things like s/ware design, architecture and readability.
-Checks can include tests, test coverage, code style enforcements, commit message conventions, static analysis, etc.
-- Delegate nit-picking to a computer e.g. code-formatting.
 - Communicate explicitly:  be explicit about the action you request from the author.
 - Use explicit review requests: set up CODEOWNERS to automate requesting a review, which can also be requested from a team using the same CODEOWNDERS, and make sure they're done evenly across the team instead of siloing these to a single person.
-- Review your own code.
 - Document as much as possible in code.
 If you receive a comment/suggestion, try to document the discussion in code, this way future devs can understand functionality without reading PR discussions.